 A Columbia University-trained psychotherapist with more than a decade of clinical experience with individuals, couples and families, including kids and teens, I’ve come to believe my role as a therapist is to help patients create their lives.
 Creativity to me is about cultivating a sense of possibilities–possibilities that may have been there all along, but haven’t yet been seen.
 I relish in this challenging, playful activity.
 I am a hands-on, active therapist who isn’t afraid to roll up his sleeves and get to work.

-Counseling New Yorkers who had been affected by these attacks–witnessed the terror, been displaced from their homes, lost their jobs–many of the traditional conceptions of therapy were so clearly irrelevant.
+My choice to open the practice in Tribeca was informed in part by the terrorist attacks on the World Trade Center.
+Having lived in New York for a mere two weeks, September 11, 2001 occurred on what would have been my second day of graduate school classes.
+In the months that followed, I was assigned to work as a crisis counselor at one of NYC’s disaster recovery centers in Tribeca.
+Counseling New Yorkers who were affected by these attacks–witnessed the terror, been displaced from their homes, lost their jobs–many of the traditional conceptions of therapy were so clearly irrelevant.
 All of us were traumatized.
 The experience was unprecedented.
 We had to create the form of help, as people who’d been through the unthinkable, together.
 Through that experience, I learned not to be afraid to share a part of myself as a therapist, when it calls for it.
-I take that with me in my NYC therapy practice.
+I take that with me in my NYC therapy practice today.

-After Columbia I furthered my training, receiving both a masters degree in special education as well as post-graduate training in individual, couples and family therapy.
+After Columbia I furthered my training, receiving both a Master’s degree in special education as well as post-graduate training in individual, couples and family therapy.
 While the bulk of my practice is with adults, I have extensive experience working with kids and teens both in and out of schools and have particular expertise in working with young people with learning disabilities.
 In 2008, I published a book for teachers on using improvisation in the classroom as a tool for emotional development.